 Various studies have shown that time lapse imaging may increase the chances of pregnancy.
 It allows the embryologists to monitor embryo development without disturbing the culture environment, and it can help them to choose the embryo(s) with the highest chance of successful implantation as they can exclude any embryos that show suboptimal development.
 This is very helpful when choosing which embryos to use for both transfer and freezing.

-Time lapse imaging is available, on request, to all patients although the cost is not covered by NHS funding.
+Time lapse imaging is available, on request, to all patients although the cost isn’t covered by NHS funding.
 Due to the limited availability of cameras, we ask that patients book a slot in advance of their proposed week of treatment.

 Sperm DNA testing